jkomoros/CASsim/README.md

 # adjacent-possible-viz
 Simple visualization library for creating schematic adjacent possible visualizations.

 Still in a kind of messy state.
 If you use it, reach out to alex@komoroske.com and I'll invest in cleaning it up!
+Alternatively, file a new issue with a feature suggestion or question!

 ![Animated Example](/examples/accumulate.gif?raw=true)